Protocols, Best Practices, Tips & Frequently Asked Questions

 Absolutely! - There is no charge for performers to attend additional performances by other bands.

-Please remember that CRMF cannot provide storage after your performance cycle is over, so students will need to bring their equipment into the auditorium with them.
+Please remember that CRMF is unable to provide storage after your performance cycle is over, so students will need to bring their equipment into the auditorium with them.